 Mince pies are the essence of Christmas for me.
 Little tarty things, crispy buttery pastry containing a dollop of fruity, boozy mincemeat (mincemeat recipe here).
 The name, misleading though it is, possibly comes from a time when all food was called 'meat'.

-Chop the butter into cubes and chuck them into a small pan with the boiling water.
+Chop the butter into cubes - make sure it's soft enough to work with.
 In a mixing bowl, combine the flour and salt.
-When the butter has melted into the water, stir the mixture into the flour.
+Rub some of the butter into the flour using your fingertips.
+Add more butter and rub that in.
+When all the butter is in, stir in half of the water.
+You want use the smallest amount of water possible to achieve a cohesive dough.
 You may need to take the pastry out of the bowl and knead it a bit to get everything nicely mixed.

 Press each pastry base into the dents in the tin.
 Place a disc of pastry in each one, pressing them down to the bottom, and then spoon in a dollop of mincemeat.
 Moisten the corners of each lid and press them down onto the base.

-Brush with egg-wash (a beaten egg plus a little milk) all over the top and around the rim of each pie, and then sift caster sugar on top of each pie.
+Brush with egg-wash (a beaten egg plus a little milk) all over the top and around the rim of each pie.
 Bake for 25-30 minutes.
+Check them after 15 minutes, and turn them round so you get a nice consistent bake.

 Congratulations, you just made the taste of a British Christmas!